-The corporation must make electronic deposits of all depository taxes (such as employment tax, excise tax, and corporate income tax) using the Electronic Federal Tax Payment System (EFTPS) in 2001 if:
+The corporation must make electronic deposits of all depository taxes (such as employment tax, excise tax, and corporate income tax) using the Electronic Federal Tax Payment System (EFTPS) in 2002 if:

-- The total deposits of such taxes in 1999 were more than \$200,000 or - The corporation was required to use EFTPS in 2000.
+- The total deposits of such taxes in 2000 were more than \$200,000 or - The corporation was required to use EFTPS in 2001.

 If the corporation is required to use EFTPS and fails to do so, it may be subject to a 10% penalty.
 If the corporation is not required to use EFTPS, it may participate voluntarily.
 To enroll in or get more information about EFTPS, call 1-800-555-4477 or 1-800-945-8400.
+To enrol online, visit www.eftps.gov.

 Depositing on time.
-For deposits made by EFTPS to be on time, the corporation must initiate the transaction at least 1 business day before the date the deposit is due.
+For EFTPS deposits to be made timely, the corporation must initiate the transaction at least 1 business day before the date the deposit is due.